 Mandarin, The Power Language of the Future

 There are many benefits of being fluent in more than one language, no matter what that language is.
 However, some languages have more advantages than others.
-Chinese Mandarin is one of those powerful languages.
+Chinese Mandarin is one of those powerful languages being one of the most spoken languages, even if it is one of the most difficult to learn.
 Teaching kids Chinese Mandarin early on is setting them up for a brighter future.

 As you would know that now China is world’s second largest economic powerhouse – there is no better choice than Mandarin as your go to second language.
 Below you will find the top reasons why kids should learn Chinese Mandarin.

 Here are 10 reasons that children should learn Chinese Mandarin

 1. China – a Rising World Economic Power

 According to an article published on New York Times, China has surpassed Japan in the second quarter to become the world’s second-largest economy behind the United States.
 The rest of the world will have to reckon with a new economic superpower in the very near future.